 Teri has been appointed to Colorado’s Scientific Advisory Council, the Marijuana Education Oversight Committee, Boulder’s Marijuana Advisory Panel, and numerous working groups for the Marijuana Enforcement Division of the Department of Revenue and the Colorado Department of Public Health and Environment.

 For more information about the work Teri has done and her expertise, please visit the Cannabis Patients Alliance web site.

-The Good Lab relies on a team of expert consultants in laboratory testing including lab owners and directors, chemists, environmental specialists, technicians and others who believe that the public needs access to laboratory testing.
+The Good Lab collaborates with a team of expert consultants in laboratory testing including lab owners and directors, chemists, environmental specialists, technicians and others who believe that in providing accurate analytical testing to the public.